WCSCourses/Helminths_2021/manuals/module_7_transcriptomics/module_7_transcriptomics_in_prep.md

 The result table contains several columns, of which the most relevant are:
 - Rowname, indicating gene id
 - Column 1: baseMean, average expression level across all samples normalised by sequencing depth
-- Column 2: log2FoldChange, in this table below, of M_Som / F_Ad
+- Column 2: log2FoldChange, in this table below, of D35 / D06
 - Column 6: padj, adjusted p-value, p-value corrected for multiple testing

 ![](figures/Figure7.X.PNG)